elonafoobar/elonafoobar/doc/topics/README.md

 ### Events

 ```
-Event.register(Event.EventKind.MapInitialized, run_life)
+Event.register("core.map_initialized", run_life)
-Event.register(Event.EventKind.AllTurnsFinished, run_life)
+Event.register("core.all_turns_finished", run_life)
 ```

 Finally, this is the most critical part of the script: hooking it up so it can be ran in response to in-game events.
 The `Event.register` function will set up a function you provide to be called when an in-game event is fired.
 In this case, we want to run our function `run_life` when the map is first loaded and every time all characters in the map have finished moving.
-There are various kinds of events you can listen for, and they are listed in the documentation for `Defines.EventKind`.
+There are various kinds of events you can listen for, and they are listed in the documentation for `core.event`

 That's all for this tutorial.
 Go forth and find game-breaking bugs! (and preferably report them to us)